alopezna5/mASAPP_CI/masappstage/README.md

               }
             }
           ```

+    * packageNameOrigin: the parameter returned by mASAPP named packageNameOrigin.
+It is only necessary when the job fails
+    and **masappcli** requests this param, if not, leave it empty.
+It is not recommended to set a default value
+    for this var

-* Replace [APPLICATION_PATH] by the path to your application
+* Replace [APPLICATION_PATH] by the path to your application or add it as a var.
-* Replace [PACKAGE_NAME_ORIGIN] by the packageNameOrigin of the application.
-You can remove this param in the execution.
 * Make particular fixes to your Pipeline like modifying the PATH or whatever.